wp-plugins/follow-category-feeds/readme.txt

 Tags: categories, RSS, feed, follow, subscribe Requires at least: 3.1
 Tested up to: 3.4.1
-Stable tag: 1.1
+Stable tag: 2.1

 This plugin adds category feed links after post content on single posts.

 == Description ==
 Just like the normal Wordpress site feed, wordpress categories and tags also has feeds.
 The category feed is located at `site.url/category/categoryname/feed`.
-This plug automatically adds the RSS feed link to the current post categories after the post content.
+This plugin automatically adds the RSS feed link to the current post categories after the post content.
+By default the plugin shows category feed link on single posts.
+You can change it's settings to show it on other pages, such as archives as well.
+You can change it's title in WP-Admin --> Settings --> Follow Category Feeds.

+Visit <a href="http://www.prasannasp.net/wordpress-plugins/">this page</a> for more <strong>WordPress Plugins</strong> from the developer.

+Visit <a href="http://www.prasannasp.net/">developer's blog</a> for more information on WordPress and plugins.

 == Installation ==